-Every organization in the service and manufacturing sectors or any other grouping wants to ascertain how they can achieve enhanced profits and ensure sustainability.
+Every organisation in the service and manufacturing sectors or any other grouping wants to ascertain how they can achieve enhanced profits and ensure sustainability.
 This goal becomes even more imperative in the current highly competitive market.
-One potential strategy to improve profitability is through effective corporate governance (Jamil, Ghazali, M., and Nelson, 2020; Adedeji, San Ong, Uzir and Hamid, 2020).
-Prior studies mention that corporate governance (CG) can improve firm performance (FP) (Bhatt and Bhatt, 2017; Pillai and Al-Malkawi, 2018).
-Companies with good governance can ensure investors' safety, protecting them from corporate scandals (Bhatt and Bhatt, 2017).
-Firms that follow corporate governance codes tend to reduce agency conflict and information asymmetry between agents and principals, and can then reduce agency costs (Huu Nguyen, Thuy Doan and Ha Nguyen, 2020).
-Corporate governance is a tool to boost investors' confidence and the financial health of firms (Mishra and Mohanty, 2014).
-From investors' perspective, firms with good corporate governance are attractive and have higher market capitalization which positively impacts firm performance (Widiatmoko, Indarti and Pamungkas, 2020).
-Conversely, it has been shown in the literature that without a strong governance system, many problems occur and that a weak governance system is the main reason for the failure of firms or financial crises (Udin, Khan, and Javid, 2017; Yang, Jiao, and Buckland, 2017).
-The literature demonstrates that there is a direct correlation between CG and FP (Ciftci, Tatoglu, Wood, Demirbag, and Zaim, 2019).
+One potential strategy to improve profitability is through effective corporate governance (Adedeji et al., 2020; Jamil et al., 2021).
+Prior studies mention that corporate governance can improve firm performance (Bhatt & Bhatt, 2017; Pillai & Al-Malkawi, 2018).
+Companies with good governance can ensure investors' safety, protecting them from corporate scandals (Bhatt & Bhatt, 2017).
+Firms that follow corporate governance codes tend to reduce agency conflict and information asymmetry between agents and principals, and can then reduce agency costs (Huu Nguyen et al., 2020).
+Corporate governance is a tool to boost investors' confidence and the financial health of firms (Mishra & Mohanty, 2014).
+From investors' perspective, firms with good corporate governance are attractive and have higher market capitalisation which positively impacts firm performance (Widiatmoko et al., 2020).
+Conversely, it has been shown in the literature that without a strong governance system, many problems occur and that a weak governance system is the main reason for the failure of firms or financial crises (Udin et al., 2017; Yang et al., 2017).
+The literature demonstrates that there is a direct correlation between corporate governance and firm performance (Ciftci et al., 2019).
 Corporate governance is the internal driver that can enhance the performance of firms.
 There are also external drivers that can potentially enhance firm performance.
-In the contemporary environment, a potentially significant external driver is adopting innovation and technology to reduce risks, increase returns, and enhance overall performance (Lee, Lee, and Garrett, 2019).
-Many scholars suggest that innovative activities could help firms and organizations to improve their work and achieve their objectives in a shorter period (Gunday, Ulusoy, Kilic, and Alpkan, 2011; Teece, 2010)
+In the contemporary environment, a potentially significant external driver is adopting innovation and technology to reduce risks, increase returns, and enhance overall performance (Lee et al., 2019).
+Many scholars suggest that innovative activities could help firms and organisations to improve their work and achieve their objectives in a shorter period (Gunday et al., 2011; Teece, 2010).